This article originally appeared on VICE UK

 It's Serco's record in running the Orkney and Shetland service which has CalMac staff fearing for their jobs.
 "On day one of them taking over the Northern Isles contract, they announced 36 redundancies from quite a small workforce," said the RMT rep. "They then tried to attack pensions, and it was only when the RMT balloted [for industrial action], that they backed off."

 CalMac are by no means perfect, and moaning about them—whether it's ferry fares, timetabling, or cancelled sailings whenever it's a bit windy—is part of daily life in every one of the communities they serve.
 But they're also a service that people rely on year round, connecting some of the most isolated parts of the country, and play an essential part in island life.
 Often, crew members go above and beyond their duties when it comes to public service, like earlier this year when a stranded ferry crew opened up their ship to a storm hit village on Harris, that had been without power for two days.

-Whether Serco – an outsourcer which has been accused of mismanaging public services – is up to running the contract is now for an impenetrable tendering process to decide on.
+Whether Serco—an outsourcer which has been accused of mismanaging public services—is up to running the contract is now going to be decided by an impenetrable tendering process.
 Conveniently for the SNP, the winner won't be announced until next June, avoiding any backlash ahead of May's Scottish elections.